 1. As I predicted, DNC chair Debbie Wasserman Schultz was designated official scapegoat for the entire party’s primary season-wide cheat, as if she rigged the nomination all by herself, and nobody else knew.
 Indeed, the damning e-mails revealed that the whole DNC staff management was involved in an organization-wide plot to guarantee the nomination for Clinton, undermine Sanders, and lie to the nation that it was an open and fair process.
 If the staff knew, the party leaders knew.
 If the party leaders knew, Hillary Clinton knew….and anyone who argues that she didn’t know is either so dumb or so corrupt themselves that I wouldn’t recommend letting them house-sit for you.

 My brain hurts from trying to come up with a suitably descriptive analogy.
 Is this like one of bullet-riddled Sonny Corleone’s assassins kissing his forehead and saying “There!
 Boo-boo all better?”
 Is it as if Major League Baseball’s response to the 1919 Black Sox scandal and its rigged World Series was to fire the corrupted team’s manager and let the players who took the bribes continue as if nothing happened?
-The best analogy is probably the most obvious one: Wasserman Schultz is a scapegoat in the traditional sense of the word,symbolic living vessel let loose in the wilderness to atone for the sins of the people.
+The best analogy is probably the most obvious one: Wasserman Schultz is a scapegoat in the traditional sense of the word, a symbolic living vessel let loose in the wilderness to atone for the sins of the people.
 Of course, that practice was cynical and idiotic, but understandably popular with everyone but the goat.

 2. Democrats added a new level of cynicism and sham to its version of scapegoating, however, because competent and principled Democrats had been calling for Wasserman Schultz to resign for years.
 In her role, she was an embarrassment to decent, honest Democrats—I just know they’re out there—long before Wikileaks.
 The major talent she displayed during her tenure was the ability to argue, shamelessly, on national TV that the sky wasn’t blue but orange, right after the weather report.